 Related: How to Keyword on Pinterest

 People have been asking if there was a Pinterest keyword tool for years.
 Up to this point, we’ve never been able to see when people were searching for specific keywords or the search volume itself.

-If you’re in another country and want to see Pinterest trends, you can get a VPN and view the US-based platform that way.
-Just remember that what you see on the US-based platform in Pinterest trends won’t be the same trends in Australia or Germany.
+If you’re in another country and want to access this new Pinterest tool, you can get a VPN and view the US-based platform that way.
+Just remember that what you see on the US-based platform in the trends tool won’t be the same trends in Australia or Germany.

 To find the tool, go to trends.pinterest.com.
 You’ll be able to enter a search term at the top.
 When you enter the search term, it will show you the number of searches over time, (from 1-100) and when, by week, these search terms are at their highest.

 For example, search volume for the keyword pool parties goes crazy around June 1st and by the last week of November, the search volume has decreased to 2.

 Pinterest has told us they want us pinning our content 45 days in advance so that it’s on the platform when people begin searching.
 What does this mean for pinning content related to pool parties?
 Start to pin it in the middle of April.